 - Supporting the development of inclusive curriculum, assessment and reporting procedures

 - Collaborating with stakeholders and service providers

-Specialist teachers can also utilise their inclusive expertise and regular teaching qualifications to teach general education classes.
-These occurrences may be utilised as observational opportunities for other teachers to view successful inclusive practice.
+Special education teachers can also utilise their pedagogical expertise and regular teaching qualifications to teach general education curriculum classes.
+These occurrences may pose observational opportunities for other teachers to view successful inclusive practice.

 Co-teaching is the instructional arrangement in which two teachers deliver core instruction in partnership to one, general education class of students in a single physical space.
 Co-teaching partnerships require educators to make joint instructional decisions and share responsibility and accountability for the learning, management and outcomes of all students.

 Co-teaching provides opportunity for job-embedded professional learning for both teachers.
-It draws the strengths of content experts and inclusive experts together, allowing both to enhance their own practice through collaboration and ongoing modelled, shared and guided experiences within the shared classroom.
+It draws the strengths of both teachers together, allowing them to enhance their own practice through collaboration and ongoing modelled, shared and guided experiences within the shared classroom.

 For more information on Co-teaching, access the following texts:

 - Co-Teach!
 A Handbook for Creating and Sustaining Effective Classroom Partnerships in Inclusive Schools (second Edition) by Marilyn Friend

 - 30 Days to the Co-taught Classroom by Julie Causton and Paula Kluth